Victorian Movement

 No. William Morris was not one of the original brothers.
 He belongs to the broader pre-Raphaelite afterlife, where the movement's interest in medievalism, craft, and dense design fed directly into Arts and Crafts.

-Ophelia matters because it brings together several Pre-Raphaelite priorities at once: exact natural study, literary source, bright color, and symbolic detail that is never just decorative.
+Ophelia brings together several Pre-Raphaelite priorities at once: exact natural study, literary source, bright color, and symbolic detail that is never just decorative.